robintsunny/StudyGuideNotes/algorithms.md

 ### Explain how the carry operation works in the handling summing Linked Lists of different sizes
 If a sum goes over ten, make a new node of the 1's place then backtrack and add 1 to the Node.head's place

+### When creating an alternating linked list, what do you do?
+The idea is to run a loop while there are available positions in first loop and insert nodes of second list by changing pointers.

+### What is the best method for getting the union and intersection of two lists?
+Union (list1, list2)
+Initialize the result list as NULL and create an empty hash table.
+Traverse both lists one by one, for each element being visited, look the element in hash table.
+If the element is not present, then insert the element to result list.
+If the element is present, then ignore it.

+Intersection (list1, list2)
+Initialize the result list as NULL and create an empty hash table.
+Traverse list1.
+For each element being visited in list1, insert the element in hash table.
+Traverse list2, for each element being visited in list2, look the element in hash table.
+If the element is present, then insert the element to result list.
+If the element is not present, then ignore it.